UniMath/agda-unimath/src/foundation-core/commuting-prisms-of-maps.lagda.md

 ### Vertical commuting prisms of maps

-Because triangular prisms are less symmetric than, say, cubes, we have more than one natural formulations for where to draw the "seems" for the filler.
+Because triangular prisms are less symmetric than, say, cubes, we have more than one natural formulation for where to draw the "seams" for the filler.
 Here, we present two choices, and show that they are equivalent in [`foundation.commuting-prisms-of-maps`](foundation.commuting-prisms-of-maps.md).